MS in Child Life (Advanced Standing)

 |Optional Electives 1|

-These courses may serve as additional electives to the child life program, or be used as substitutes for a required course by students who enter the program with previous coursework that meets the student learning outcomes for a particular required course.
+These courses may serve as electives for the MS in Child Life program, or be used as substitutes for required courses by students who enter the program with previous completed coursework that meets the student learning outcomes for required courses.
 Departmental permission is required for such a substitution.

 University graduate admission and program-specific requirements must be met before an application is complete (see Admission to the University).
 Program-specific application requirements are available online.